 Music and Audio Research Group, Seoul National University

-“How do I explore new music?
+“How do I explore new music of my taste?
 I am not interested in what is recommended by my online music service.”

 “I don’t remember the title or artist name of the song I listened to the other day.
 All I remember is the melody line from the chorus part.
 How can I find it?”

-“I want to remove the vocal part only from any recordings for singing practice.
+“I want to remove just the vocal part from any recordings for singing practice.
 Would it be possible?”

 “Whenever I listen to ‘Fake Plastic Tree’ by Radiohead, I shed tears.
 What’s going on inside my brain?”